swager/randomForestCI/README.md

 # randomForestCI

+&#x1F534; This package is deprecated.
+Please use the package <a href="https://github.com/swager/grf">GRF</a> instead, which has built-in support for confidence intervals.
+GRF is also available from <a href="https://cran.r-project.org/web/packages/grf/index.html">CRAN</a>. &#x1F534;

 Confidence intervals for random forests using the infinitesimal jackknife, as developed by Efron (2014) and Wager et al. (2014).

 To install this package in R, run the following commands: